 We get it.
-You’re still trying to squeeze a little more out of summer.
+You’re still trying to squeeze a little extra time out of summer.

-There are just so many awesome things to do in NEPA during the fall, and we don’t want you to miss anything.
+There are just so many awesome things to do in NEPA during the fall.
+We don’t want you to miss a single minute of it.

 Miller’s Orchards Farm Market

 There are several reasons we grow so many apples and pumpkins in NEPA, but the absolute, number one reason has to be pie.
 Some even argue there is simply no better use of these fall harvest superstars.

 Buying Pies (that were made from scratch -- by someone else)

 Maybe you don’t have the baker’s touch.
 That doesn’t mean you shouldn’t get to enjoy pie.
 This quirky roadside marketplace is known for their unforgettably delicious fruit pies.
 Go ahead, pass it off as your own.
 No one will know.